Docs Menu

 • Built-in Methods

-Most database requests need to either read data out of a database or write data into a database.
-However, there are instances where you may need to read and write data in a single interaction.
+Most database requests either read data from a database or write data into a database.
+However, there are instances where you may require a single operation that reads and writes data.

 Compound operations combine read and write operations in a single atomic statement, so there's no chance of data changing in between a read and a subsequent write.

 If you execute each operation separately, another request may alter the data between the read and write operations.
 These data changes may not prevent your operation from succeeding, but they can make error handling more difficult.
-When your application has to handle potential errors at any stage of the process, it can become brittle and difficult to test.
+When your application handles potential errors at any stage of the process, it can become brittle and difficult to test.

 The Node.js driver provides the following methods to perform compound operations: